learn-co-students/dumbo-web-060418/29_react_router/README.md

 ## Client-side Routing and SPA
 - why do we need routes
+  - get information about what client wants
+  - structure application
+  - RESTful conventions
 - drawbacks
+  - react routes can be buried in the application

 ## Router
 - used once in top level